shreyaaa156/RD-INFRO-TECHNOLOGY/README.md

 Step 3: Run the Program
 python weather_data_collection.py

-Key Learnings
+Key Learnings:
 API Integration using Python
 Working with JSON data
-Data Collection techniques
+Real-time Data Collection
 Data Structuring using Pandas
-Exporting datasets into CSV format
+Exporting datasets into Excel format

-#Conclusion
+Working with APIs in VS Code
+Business Use Case

+This project can help:

+Weather monitoring systems
+Smart city applications
+Travel and tourism platforms
+Environmental data tracking

+Conclusion

 This project demonstrates practical implementation of real-time data collection using APIs and Python.
 It showcases skills in data extraction, processing, and structured dataset generation for analytical purposes.